driusan/dewm/src/WindowManaging.md

 workspaces["default"] = defaultw
 ```

 We should probably define that "Add" method that we just used.
-It'll use the
-logic that we decided on above to try and guess the right column.

 ### "window.go functions" +=
 ```go